SUDHANSHU17827/AgriMitra-AI/WINDOWS_SETUP.md

-# माझे Kisan Windows setup
+# AgriMitra AI Windows setup

 This guide runs माझे Kisan locally on Windows 10 or Windows 11.
 The clean project ZIP intentionally excludes installed dependencies so Windows can install the correct native versions.